bschollnick/QuickBBS/docs/design documents/cache_watcher_design.md

-**What is its purpose?** Defines `CacheFileMonitorEventHandler`, a `watchdog.FileSystemEventHandler` subclass that converts raw filesystem events into batched `DirectoryIndex` invalidations — the concrete implementation of §1.1 and §1.3.
+**What is its purpose?** Defines `CacheFileMonitorEventHandler`, a `watchdog.FileSystemEventHandler` subclass that converts raw filesystem events into batched `DirectoryIndex` invalidations — the concrete implementation of Section 1.1 and Section 1.3.

 ```
 event arrives (on_created / on_deleted / on_modified / on_moved)